Luca-Menghini/pResentations/README.md

 # Luca Menghini, Ph.D.
-This repository hosts the PDF of my presentations at different National and International conferences.
+This repository hosts the PDF and R code of my presentations at different National and International conferences.

 ## 2024